 Physiotherapists make use of a number of treatment modalities to achieve the best possible outcomes.
-The type of treatment is prescribed and carried out by the physiotherapist, taking the patient's goals and prior level of function into account.
-Treatments to address pain may include physical agent modalities such as ice, heat, ultrasound, electrical stimulation, hydrotherapy as well as various forms of manipulation.
+The type of treatment is prescribed and carried out by the physiotherapist, taking the patient’s limitations/restrictions, goals and prior level of function into account.
+Treatments to address pain may include massage, physical agent modalities such as ice, heat, ultrasound, hydrotherapy as well as various forms of manipulation.

-By using the modalities mentioned above and others, we seek to relieve pain and prepare the person to participate in therapy.
-Massage is a regular part of treatment.
-This helps to stimulate nerves and muscles disabled by injury or disuse.
+By using the modalities mentioned above we seek to relieve pain and prepare the person to participate in therapy.
+Massage can assist to reduce spasm that may be limiting movement and compounding the pain response.
 Exercise and stretching are regular treatment methods to increase mobility and strength.
 Some of these modalities will be dealt with in greater detail in the pages following.
 Some of these treatments may not be part of our offering, however we can refer you to someone who can help you.